Shama Bhate: Choreographic work

-Shama Bhate’s choreographic work is extensive.
+Shama Bhate's choreographic work is extensive.
 She has experimented with both traditional as well as contemporary format of Kathak.
-She has created a repertoire of traditional and classical compositions –Taals, Taranas, Thumris etc. with her own perspective.
-For instance, Trishul (a blend of Taal cycles of 9, 10 and 11 beats); Samvaad (domuhi composition), Layasopan (traditional Kathak sequence presented through Panch Jatis).
+She has created a repertoire of traditional and classical compositions (Taals, Taranas, Thumris, etc.) with her own perspective.
+Some examples include Trishul (a blend of Taal cycles of 9, 10, and 11 beats), Samvaad (domuhi composition), and Layasopan (traditional Kathak sequence presented through Panch Jatis).
 A more recent production from 2015 saw her drawing inspiration from the Indian Epic Mahabaratha and created the "Ateet ki Parchhaiyan - Reflections on the Mahabharata Saga" with dancers performing 7 different Indian classical and Indian folk dance forms.
 Another choreography that was performed by her students from Nadroop during the occasion of the 85th birthday celebration of the singer Lata Mangeshkar, was the dance ballet 'Chala Vahi Des'.